subroto18/netflix_clone/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App with typescirpt and tailwind

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Key Features

+🚀 Features:
+✅ Using Redux for state management
+✅ Tailwind for modern user interface
+✅ Shimmer effect for loading
+✅ Debouncing for optimized Search api
+✅ Api caching for optimized api

+## Used Stack

+✅ React
+✅ TypeScript
+✅ Tailwind

 ## Available Scripts